OUR MISSION

 Mount Werner Water Board Meeting

-The next Mount Werner Water Special Board meeting will be held at 8:00 AM on Friday, March 17, 2023 at the District Office, 3310 Clearwater Trail, Steamboat Springs, CO.
-Click HERE to view the agenda (agenda will be available soon).
-If you wish to join the meeting, please see the details on the agenda.
-If you need board meeting materials please call the office by 5:00pm on March 16, 2023 at 970-879-2424 and we will provide the necessary materials.
+The next Mount Werner Water Board meeting will be held at 8:00 AM on Friday, July 21, 2023 at the District Office, 3310 Clearwater Trail, Steamboat Springs, CO.
+Click HERE to view the agenda.
+(Agenda will be available soon) If you wish to join the meeting, please see the details on the agenda.
+If you need board meeting materials please call the office by 5:00pm on July 20, 2023 at 970-879-2424 and we will provide the necessary materials.

 Community Water Conservation/Efficiency Plan